db47h/grog/README.md

 go run -tags gles2 ./cmd/demo
 ```

-Press the escape key to quit.
+Use the arrow keys to pan the view, mouse wheel to zoom-in/out and escape to quit.

 The "ups" value in the top right corner of the screen is 1/(average_render_time)
 and can be misleading: you can have 60 fps and 120 ups but with the CPU at only